sjentsch/lsjDocs/Ch11/Ch11_tTest_08.rst

 the QQ plot and the Shapiro-Wilk test when the data turn out to be non-normal.
-For that, let’s look at the distribution of our AFL winning margins variable (``afl.margins`` from the |aflsmall_margins|_ data set), which if you remember back to th chapter on :doc:`Descriptive statistics <../Ch04/Ch04_Descriptives>` didn’t look like they came from a normal distribution at all.
+For that, let’s look at the distribution of our AFL winning margins variable (``afl.margins`` from the |aflsmall_margins|_ data set), which if you remember back to th chapter on :doc:`../Ch04/Ch04_Descriptives` didn’t look like they came from a normal distribution at all.
 Here’s what happens to the QQ plot:

 .. ----------------------------------------------------------------------------